snark-graphique/snark-graphique.github.io/mmmath.md

 <div class="burmese-alert">
     <b>Dear curious non-Burmese visitors,</b>
     this page is obviously intended for the Burmese audience.
-    When it comes to natural sciences, literature written in Burmese is rarer than gold.
     Most of the available Burmese books and articles in mathematics beyond high school are often just a collage of facts and terminologies cramped in a <q>popular science</q> style with no pinch of logical rigour whatsoever.
     This, together with the <a href="https://www.ef.com/wwen/epi/regions/asia/myanmar/" target="_blank" rel="noopener noreferrer">language barrier</a> usually hides